spf-13/self-hosted-blog-utm/README.md

-# Self-Hosted Blog on Ubuntu Server
+# Self-Hosted Blog on Ubuntu Server with UTM

 **Hardware:** MacBook Apple Silicon

-A complete **on-demand self-hosted blog** running inside a Ubuntu Server virtual machine.
+A complete **on-demand self-hosted blog** running inside an Ubuntu Server virtual machine.
 The blog only runs when I turn on the VM — perfect for a private portfolio.

 ### Project Goal
 Build my own private hosting server from scratch to host a personal cybersecurity blog/portfolio.